Hosted by site sponsor WebMate.

 Can the Apple Silicon iMac run iPad apps?

 Yes, for the most part.
-Apple Silicon iMac models run macOS Big Sur (macOS 11) and later.
+Apple Silicon iMac models run macOS Big Sur (macOS 11) or later.
 These iMacs do not boot the iOS, but they can run iOS apps written for the iPhone and iPad unmodified (unless the developer opts-out).
 Better developers may customize their apps to be at least a bit more "Mac like" as well.

 Can the Apple Silicon iMac run older macOS apps?